The Golf Channel for Golf Lessons

 You might be interested in …

-Rickie Fowler withdrew from the WM Phoenix Open due to illness, tournament officials confirmed.
-The sudden exit removes a high-profile contender and clouds his schedule ahead of upcoming events.
+Rickie Fowler withdrew from the WM Phoenix Open due to illness, tournament officials said.
+His withdrawal alters the field and raises questions about his status for upcoming events.